Xinga10/Xinga10/README.md

 # Portfolio

 Welcome to my portfolio!
 My name is Owen EXIGA.
-I'm interested about computer sciences.
+I'm fervent about computer sciences.